-The design principles suggest particular strategies and tactics for aggregation:
+These design principles suggest particular strategies and tactics for aggregation:

-- Directly use target (class) values to derive aggregates that already reflect similarity with respect to the modeling task. - Use multiple aggregates to capture different notions of similarity. - Use numeric aggregates, since they can better trade off instance discriminability and similarity.
+- Directly use target (class) values to derive aggregates that already reflect similarity with respect to the modeling task. - Use numeric aggregates, since they can better trade off instance discriminability and similarity. - Use multiple aggregates to capture different notions of similarity.

-We present in the next section a novel aggregation approach based on these principles, that is particularly appropriate for high-dimensional categorical variables.
+We present in Section 3.3 a novel aggregation approach based on these principles, that is particularly appropriate for high-dimensional categorical variables.